 Ilyas said, "Although there are not a lot of studies evaluating the ability of vitamin D supplementation to improve hair growth ... studies have demonstrated that those with stress-induced hair loss (Telogen effluvium), trichotillomania (hair-pulling disorder), androgenetic alopecia (patterned baldness or hair loss) and alopecia areata have been noted to have lower vitamin D levels.
 This suggests a potential role for vitamin D ... in managing these types of hair loss."

 While supplementation can help with a vitamin D deficiency, (which should be diagnosed by a medical doctor), there are many other reasons for hair loss, such as stress, lack of sleep, other vitamin deficiencies not limited to vitamin D, increased DHT and miRNA22 levels and poor circulation or scalp health.
 Although some sources suggest that vitamin D3 deficiency is the most frequent cause, hair loss is often attributed to a combination of these other factors.

-If you're interested in supplementing vitamin D3, GRO Biotin Gummies for Hair contain 50% of the daily value of vitamin D3, plus a host of other hair-healthy vitamins and minerals to encourage fuller-looking, shinier hair.
+If you're interested in supplementing vitamin D3, consider taking a daily biotin gummy, which contains 50% of the daily value of vitamin D3, plus a host of other hair-healthy vitamins and minerals to encourage fuller-looking, shinier hair.
 All it takes is just one fruity gummy per day!